JuliaLang/julia/doc/src/manual/faq.md

 Links to each of these download types can be found on the download page at [https://julialang.org/downloads/](https://julialang.org/downloads/).
 Note that not all versions of Julia are available for all platforms.

-### When are deprecated functions removed?

-Deprecated functions are removed after the subsequent major release.
-At time of writing, there is no concrete timeline for the next major release of julia.
-For example, functions marked as deprecated in the 1.1 release will not be available starting with the 2.0 release.